GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-peering/README.md

 ### Firewall

 **VPC firewall rules** ([`net-vpc-firewall`](../../../modules/net-vpc-firewall)) are defined per-vpc on each `vpc-*.tf` file and leverage a resource factory to massively create rules.
 To add a new firewall rule, create a new file or edit an existing one in the `data_folder` directory defined in the module `net-vpc-firewall`, following the examples of the "[Rules factory](../../../modules/net-vpc-firewall#rules-factory)" section of the module documentation.
-Sample firewall rules are shipped in [data/firewall-rules/landing](./data/firewall-rules/landing) and can be easily customised.
+Sample firewall rules are shipped in [data/firewall-rules/dev](./data/firewall-rules/dev) and can be easily customised.

 **Hierarchical firewall policies** ([`folder`](../../../modules/folder)) are defined in `main.tf`, and managed through a policy factory implemented by the `folder` module, which applies the defined hierarchical to the `Networking` folder, which contains all the core networking infrastructure.
 Policies are defined in the `rules_file` file - to define a new one simply use the instructions found on "[Firewall policy factory](../../../modules/organization#firewall-policy-factory)".
 Sample hierarchical firewall policies are shipped in [data/hierarchical-policy-rules.yaml](./data/hierarchical-policy-rules.yaml) and can be easily customised.

 ### DNS architecture

-The DNS ([`dns`](../../../modules/dns)) infrastructure is defined in the respective `vpc-xxx.tf` files.
+The DNS ([`dns`](../../../modules/dns)) infrastructure is defined in the respective `dns-xxx.tf` files.

 Cloud DNS manages onprem forwarding, the main GCP zone (in this example `gcp.example.com`) and is peered to environment-specific zones (i.e. `dev.gcp.example.com` and `prod.gcp.example.com`).